MRabieiGh/mrabieigh.github.io/_pages/about.md

 3. Rats as a visual model: How are Gabor stimuli characteristics decoded in hooded rats primary visual cortex?
 4. Developing a table-mounted, low-cost, realtime eye-tracking system (as the bachelor's thesis)
 5. Designing CT-Scan based surgical head-posts and recording chambers for macaques
 6. Designing a basic stereotactic apparatus neeed for a specific electrode implanting surgery routine
+7. Hich Pich: A deep learning based approach to predict NFT prices based on the corresponding images

 <!--
 Create content & metadata